 • We’ve been making a conscious effort to de-junk, even before the inspiration of the COVID-quarantine.
 I’ll be passing along most of my coaching wardrobe, thus freeing up significant closet/storage space, because Bryan Gibson and WG always reinforced the belief that looking good was part of good performance).

-• But mostly I’m tired, struggling to summon the energy the prepare for games and practices.
+• But mostly I’m tired, struggling to summon the energy to prepare for games and practices.
 To be clear, it was never the kids, never the parents, never the administration, never the varsity or JV coaching staff that wore me out; on the contrary, it was those groups that energized me to continue as long as I did.
 In many ways this was the longest short season, but even last year Tim and I both were forced to admit that our energies were not always sufficient to meet the demands to do the job in a way that would live up to our standards.
 As those who know me can attest, modesty is not a dominant quality for me.
 I know what I can bring to the party on any given day.
 While I might fool some people with my 80%, it’s not good enough, not good enough for me to be satisfied and continue.
 Even if I still have (or ever had) an “A Game,” I can’t always bring it.
 Time to move aside.

 I may not have been all that mindful when I started the job, but the least I can do is make a mindful decision about when it’s time to go.
 So it’s time to say good-bye, and thank you, thank you for 35 years and close to 50 different teams in two school districts, Hancock Place and Webster Groves.